jspsych/jsPsych/docs/plugins/jspsych-video-slider-response.md

 # jspsych-video-slider-response plugin

 This plugin plays a video and allows the subject to respond by dragging a slider.
+The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
+The trial can be ended automatically when the subject responds, when the video file has finished playing, or if the subject has failed to respond within a fixed length of time.
+You can also prevent the slider response from being made before the video has finished playing.

 ## Parameters